Gatteber/tic-tac-toe/README.md

 4_| _5 |_6
 7 |  8 | 9
 End of Task 1 goals.
+Task 1 complete!

+Task 2 goals:
+1.)
+Add a turn class for each player
+2.) add a variable for piece token (to use in stripNumber) 3.) switch between the two
+4.) check for a win condition

 player clicks square -> function to check if played -> update with player if it's their turn